nextbuzz/buzz-seo/readme.txt

 Yes, once installed, the plugin checks the GitHub repository and updates the plugin from there.

 == Changelog ==

+= 0.6.7 =
+* Still figuring out how the updater works exactly.
+Nothing else.

 = 0.6.6 =
 * Fixed another issue with the sitemap generator if no items where selected.